-The purpose of this document is to communicate to all stakeholders in our IB community–administrators, teachers, students, and parents–the programme’s expectations for fostering language growth as required by IB in the context of the Middle Years Programme and the Catholic Diocese of Richmond.
+The purpose of this document is to communicate to all stakeholders in our IB community–administrators, teachers, students, and parents–the IB programme’s expectations for fostering language growth as required by IB in the context of the Middle Years Programme and the Catholic Diocese of Richmond.

 Through language, students acquire the ability to think critically, learn and develop social skills and values, and to acquire knowledge.
 Students use language as the vehicle to explore course content through the six IB Global Contexts, and to make connections that lead to becoming life-long learners who exhibit and grow in the ten Learner Profile traits.

-The majority of our students are native English speakers who have had exposure and practice with French and Spanish since Kindergarten.
+The majority of the students at St. Mary’s Catholic School are native English speakers who have had exposure and practice with French and Spanish since Junior Kindergarten.
+A small percentage of students are bilingual, having acquired both English and a second language since birth.
+French and Spanish instruction continues through the 8th Grade (MYP 3).

-Preservation of a student’s native language and culture is respected in order to support the student’s family relationships, community relationships and to promote diversity in our programme, providing our school community with a richer global awareness.
+Preservation of a student’s native language and culture is respected in order to support the student’s family relationships, community relationships and to promote diversity in our program, providing our school community with a richer global awareness.

-Language Instruction in the Subject Areas:
+Language Instruction in the MYP